RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

 ## Introduction

 Survey Monkey is an online survey software that helps you to create and run online surveys.
 It is also possible to visualize the survey results in Survey Monkey (for a single survey).
 However, if we want to compare the *same question across several different surveys*, it is difficult to do so directly in Survey Monkey.
-Luckily, we can solve the problem by programming languages like Python.
+Luckily, we can solve the problem by using programming languages like Python.

 ![alt_text](/assets/1_1.png "surveymonkey_visualization")

 The reason why I wrote this blog post is to share knowledge.
 I am still at the stage of learning python for data analysis.
 When I first encountered this problem of analyzing survey monkey data in python, I tried to google if there is anyone else who has shared a solution.
 I failed to find any direct answers on the first page of google.
 After trials and errors, I finally came up with some tricks and useful functions to solve the problem.
 Therefore, I want to share my knowledge and python functions which might help others to save some time.

 This post will show you how to analyze survey data directly downloaded from Survey Monkey from multiple surveys in Python.
-To be more specific, I will first explain how to import Survey Monkey data into Python and automatically generate a codebook, and then share my code for visualizing the survey results for three types of survey questions: 1) checkboxes (multi-answer question), 2) multiple choice (single-answer question), and 3) matrix table.
+To be more specific, I will first explain how to import Survey Monkey data into Python and automatically generate a codebook, and then share my code for visualizing the survey results for three types of survey questions:
+- checkboxes (multi-answer question)
+- multiple choice (single-answer question)
+- matrix table

 For all the codes below, I used python 3.7 and imported the following packages: